 - Public values affirming the inherent worth and dignity of all people.

-– Addressing issues with an intersectional analysis.
+- As a society, we address issues with an intersectional analysis

-– Challenging the model minority myth.
+- We challenge the model minority myth.